gardenlinux/gardenlinux/docs/how-to/installation/on-premises/iso.md

 The installation process:

 1. Creates a GPT partition table with EFI and ROOT partitions
-2. Formats partitions (FAT32 for EFI, ext4 for ROOT)
+2. Formats partitions (VFAT for EFI, ext4 for ROOT)
 3. Copies the live system's root filesystem to the ROOT partition
 4. Installs the bootloader (syslinux for BIOS, systemd-boot for UEFI)
 5. Prompts for reboot